cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 a > b
 ```

+    False

 A useful relational operator is to see whether a variable is *in* an object containing multiple pieces of data.
-We can use 'in' for this:
+We can use `in` for this.

 ```python